fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ("AB", "C")
 ```

-- D: The first element of the pair is no longer a list, but a String!
+- D: The result is no longer a `Pair<Char, Char>`, but a `String`!
 Just as expected!
 - G: What other combinators can you think of?
-- D: Let me see... zero or more occurences of 'A'?
+- D: Let me see... zero or more occurrences of 'A'?
 - G: That is a good suggestion
 - D: Hmm, let me think of an implementation